-I saw a blog post last week about how to write dates on resumes.
+I saw a blog post last week about writing dates on resumes.

-It inferred that if job seekers don’t use the writer’s prescribed format, then applicant tracking systems (ATS) will shoot their resumes to the Black Hole of Death.
+It suggested that if job seekers don’t use a certain format, applicant tracking systems shoot their resumes to the Black Hole of Death.

 Not the case.

 First, to pick nits, the ATS doesn’t read your resume.

 Rather, applicant tracking systems include resume parsing software.

 The software “reads” your resume to populate a database of user-defined requirements.